 Their design is better than most of the 1.6 gallon, one-flush toilets that have generated so many complaints over the years.
-They are also reasonably priced, with most of the complete that the second secon are also reasonably priced, with most models costing less than \$300 each.
+They are also reasonably priced, with most models costing less than \$300 each.

 New Lighting Cuts Expenses